Download the course booklet to find out more about Lancaster University, how we teach Criminology and what you'll study as a Criminology student.

-Our Measuring Crime module will help you to develop highly valuable skills in data-handling and analysis.
-It is a course about crime data, particularly data from sources that influence criminal justice policy and practice.
+The Measuring Crime module will help you to develop highly valuable skills in data-handling and analysis.
+It is a module about crime data, particularly data from sources that influence criminal justice policy and practice.
 The data we use also informs government and the general public about the nature (and the extent) of crime.

 Focusing on the Crime Survey for England and Wales, Police Recorded Crime, and criminal justice statistics from the courts, our lectures explore issues around data generation, reliability, validity and the ways it can be presented.

-This module seeks to support students to apply their linguistic and cultural understanding in a specific professional context.
-Students will develop, reflect on and articulate both the range of competences, and the linguistic and cross cultural skills that enhance employability by working in language-related professional contexts and reflecting on key issues in relation to their placement organisation.
-Students will typically spend between 25-30 hours over a period of 10 weeks engaging with a placement organisation in Lent.
-Alternatively students may undertake a 'block' placement over a two to three week period during the Easter vacation (this will allow placements abroad).
-We have developed a number of local work placements and students can also source placements (subject to departmental approval).
-There will be some preparation for the module before Lent.
-This will consist of short interviews and the sourcing and confirmation of placements.
-For students undertaking schools placements, there will also be some training.
-Workshops in Lent will provide preparation for placements and guidance on reflective academic work.
+This module seeks to support you to apply your linguistic and cultural understanding in a specific professional context.
+This module gives you the opportunity to spend time on a work-based placement in the UK or abroad.
+You will be given the opportunity to develop, reflect on and articulate both the range of competences and the linguistic and cross-cultural skills that enhance employability by working in language-related professional contexts and reflecting on key issues in relation to their placement organisation.
+There is the opportunity to join a local work placement developed by the department, or for you to source your own placements (subject to departmental approval).
+Workshops before and during the placement will provide preparation and guidance on sourcing, confirming and then reflecting on academic work.
 Students will share their experiences and learning with each other by means of end-of-module presentations.

 How do films deal with topics like terrorism, immigration, resistance and city life?
 Do they entertain viewers, instruct them, or both?